jacobbieker/goes-gpm-weather-forecasting/README.md

 ## Results

 Here are a few tables of the best results for each combination of inputs and outputs.

-For the models forecasting the next 6 hours of ERA5:
+For the models forecasting the next 6 hours of ERA5, the GOES+IMERG+Fourier model is still training at the moment:

 ------------------------------------------------------
 | Model | Overall RMSE | Temp RMSE | U RMSE | V RMSE |